Vrolijk/OSDD/datadiode_hardware_setups.md

 ## Physical data-diode setup

-In this setup we used 3 TP-Link MC200CM Gigabit mediaconverters and a PLC Fibre Splitter 1X4 SC/UPC-interface.
+In this setup we used 3 TP-Link ~~MC200CM multi mode~~ MC210CS single mode Gigabit mediaconverters and a PLC Fibre Splitter 1X4 SC/UPC-interface.
+Please note that the splitter is single mode, not multi mode!

 The TX-mediaconverter TX-port is connected with the IN-fiber from the splitter and the 4th splitted fiber to the RX-port to simulate a link.<br>
 The RX3 mediaconverter RX-port is connected with the 3th splitter fiber. <br>